rowcased/rowcased.github.io/alternate_page.md

 ### 1. Solved Kata

 Solving code challenges is main feature of the website.
+I solved a lot of them.
+I learned a lot while solving.

-*   2,83x total
+* 2,849 total correct solutions
-* - 2,01x distinct kata
+* 2,032 distinct kata
-*     81x solves of kata in multiple languages
+*   817 additional solves in alternate languages

 * Python     1,643
 * JavaScript   478